pulumi/pulumi-hugo/themes/default/content/blog/api-gateway-to-eventbridge/index.md

 ## What's next?

-There's a _lot_ more you can do with integrations like this that we haven't covered: add more Lambda function handlers to the program, integrate with other AWS services ([Step Functions](https://aws.amazon.com/step-functions) might be a good one to try next), validate HTTP request bodies (with API Gateway [models](https://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html), to keep bad data from ever reaching EventBridge), and more.
+There's a lot more you can do with integrations like this that didn't cover: add more Lambda function handlers to the program, have EventBridge target [other AWS services](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-targets.html) ([Step Functions](https://aws.amazon.com/step-functions) might be a good one to try next), validate HTTP request bodies (with API Gateway [models](https://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html), to keep bad data from ever reaching EventBridge), and more.
 Hopefully this gives you sense of what's possible, though.
 And as promised, you'll find examples using both API Gateway V1 and V2 at [pulumi/examples](https://github.com:pulumi/example/FIXME).